SAP/spartacus-docs/_pages/dev/context/automatic-context-configuration.md

 }
 ```

-### Config for custom context
+### Configuring the Custom Context

-The Spartacus configuration of `context.custom` needs to be filled with all possible valid values of the custom context.
-This can be achieved differently when using static or automatic context configuration (from CMS).
+You need to fill the Spartacus configuration of `context.custom` with all possible valid values of the custom context.
+How you do this depends on whether you are using [Automatic Context Configuration](#automatic-context-configuration) or [Static Context Configuration](#static-context-configuration).
+Each of these scenarios is described in the following sections.

-#### Automatic context configuration
+#### Automatic Context Configuration

-If you are using automatic site configuration, additionally you need to:
+If you are using automatic site configuration, can set up the Spartacus configuration of `context.custom` as follows:

-1. Add in CMS (Backoffice) the _URL encoding attribute_ named `custom`.
+1. In Backoffice, open the **WCMS > Website** view and select the website that you want to update.
+1. In the **Properties** tab, scroll down to **URL Encoding Attributes** and click the plus (`+`) button.
+1. In the modal that appears, enter the name `custom` and click **Add**.
+1. Save your changes and exit Backoffice.
-2. Extend the dynamic Spartacus configuration of `context` to contain the key `custom`:
+1. In your Spartacus code, extend the dynamic Spartacus configuration of `context` to contain the `custom` key.

+    The following is an example:

     ```typescript
     @Injectable()